 ‘Nine naughty nanny goats nibbled nine nice new nasturtiums.’

 Sarah Thurstan is Director of Performance Link.
 She believes that everyone has strengths in communication and it is her job to nurture those strengths and encourage them to blossom.

 Great News.
-Sarah is about to publish her book Personal Presence in April.
-You can pre-order it here https://tinyurl.com/ttnxwxt.
+Sarah has just published her book Personal Presence.
+You can order it here https://tinyurl.com/ttnxwxt.